denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 # Annotated Table of Contents

-## Part I: Text

-The first three chapters constitute a part of the book concerned with textuality itself, building the vocabulary necessary for a discussion of textual technology in Part II and the resulting social structures in Part III of the book.

-### Chapter 1: Phenomenology of a Photocopier

-The chapter deals with the confused history of the distinction between form and content.
-I find that going back to Plato and Hegel, "form" is at times used to indicate physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
-A critical treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
-A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content are literally fused) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

-### Chapter 2: Literature Down to the Pixel

-The second chapter, "Literature Down to the Pixel," begins the work of moving from "high level" concepts like "text" and "literature" down to their atomic, constituent elements like fonts and the modulation of electric current.
-I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
-Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
-In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
-This history is not entirely critical: rather, it reveals a genealogy of computing alternative to the widely held notion of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
-I argue that the Turing machine is anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
-A notion of text (as opposed to number) is hence "baked into" the system.

-### Chapter 3: We Have Always Been Digital
+## Chapter 1: We Have Always Been Digital

-The "microanalysis" in the second chapter, gives way to the opposite movement: from pixel, to text, and up to meaning.
-The third chapter, "We Have Always Been Digital," begins with popular intuitions about the "look and feel" of digital aesthetics.
+The first chapter begins with popular intuitions about the "look and feel" of digital aesthetics.
 Discourse around the digital humanities employs the term most central to its stated research program inconsistently and often without theoretical reflection.
 A case study of television motion blur (and the related "soap opera effect") undermines the initial ease with which notions of the digital are overdetermined to stand in for a range of often conflicting